 - Deferred CIT on all corporate profits, while regular profit distributions can enjoy deferred CIT at the lowered rate of 14%.
-A deferred CIT system also brings lower tax compliance costs; - Good loan financing environment as no withholding tax on interest payments to non-residents; - Equity incentives to Estonian employees are exempt from payroll/fringe taxes, provided 3 years pass between grant and exercise or full exits take place; - Shipping companies can enjoy tonnage tax and certain kinds of ship crew income is exempt from income taxes; - Online reporting and good client support from the tax authority.
+A deferred CIT system also brings lower tax compliance costs; - Good loan financing environment as no withholding tax on interest payments to non-residents; - Equity incentives to Estonian employees are exempt from payroll/fringe taxes, provided 3 years pass between grant and exercise or full exits take place; - Shipping companies can enjoy tonnage tax and certain kinds of income of ships' crews is exempt from income taxes; - Online reporting and good client support from the tax authorities.